-It takes forever to learn that volume of information for all 2,000+ joyo kanji, right?
+It takes a long time to learn that volume of information for all 2,000+ joyo kanji.

-But you can learn it over time.
-Will learn it, as long as you consistently study over a long period of time using proven-effective study methods.
+But that doesn't make it "difficult".
+It's a natural consequence of consistently studying over a long period of time using proven-effective study methods.

 When I was learning the kanji, the thought of learning all of these readings was so intimidating to me.
 I just didn't believe that I could do it, and seeing a list like this would have caused me to lose motivation, too, now that I think about it.